webpro-nl/knip/README.md

 ### Production code

 The default configuration for Knip is very strict and targets production code.
-Non-production files such as tests should not be part of the `entryFiles`.
+Non-production files such as tests should not be part of the `entryFiles` and `projectFiles`.
 Here's why: test and other non-production files often import production files, which will prevent the production files from being reported as unused.
 For best results:

 - Include only production entry files to the `entryFiles`.
 - Include only and all production files to the `projectFiles`.
-- If necessary, exclude non-production files from the `projectFiles` (using negation patterns).
+- If necessary, add globs to exclude non-production files from the `projectFiles` (using negation pattern).

 This will ensure Knip understands what production code can be removed.